 - How to truss: Note, don’t use mine as much of a guide; it’s far more trussed than this dish requires.
 (I couldn’t say no when the butcher offered to do it for me.)
 Two or three loops — at either end, or with a third one in the middle — would have done just fine.
 Keep them loose; you want the meat to expand even while gently encouraging it to keep it’s shape, plus cotton butchers twine, the best thing to use, will shrink in the oven as well.
 If you’re still nervous about how to proceed, check out one of these videos on YouTube (using fewer loops and not trimming the fat, okay?).
 [Trussing Video 1 or 2]

 - To dabble: You should not make this if you care for neither garlic nor tomatoes, for obvious reasons.
 And I hope that you anticipate that this will be a simple (but lovely) dish as written.
 Nevertheless, there’s no reason not to dabble if you’ve got a couple pet ingredients you’d prefer this with.
 I don’t think I’d be able to resist adding a couple glugs of red wine, maybe a halved onion and some thyme next time.
+A tablespoon or two of tomato paste will add more body to the sauce.
 And I’ve rarely met a beef braise that didn’t taste good with a dash of vinegar (sherry, balsamic or malt) or Worcestershire, bay leaves, mushrooms (which I’d saute and add at the end).